vmware-tanzu/tanzu-dev-portal/content/practices/research-workshop/index.md

 You’ve succeeded when the team feels like they’re confident they can conduct research in a way that the team can garner usable information.

 ## Facilitator Notes & Tips
-You can make as many or as few visual aids ahead of time as you like to support this workshop, depending on your preference.
+You can make as many or as few visual aids ahead of time as you like to support this session, depending on your preference.
 It can be equally successful printing/hanging things you want to focus on as it is drawing them as you talk.

 If the team feels like they want more practice conducting research before they do it with actual users, don’t hesitate to schedule a follow-up session or two.
 Role playing can do wonders to prep people who haven’t done a lot of research before but are excited to learn how.